cbstodd/colinstodd-com-jekyll/_posts/all/2018-10-11-how-to-install-materialize-css-in-angular.md

 I've recently been playing with <a href="http://materializecss.com/" target="_blank">Materailize CSS</a>, and It's beautiful.
 Here's how you install it in Angular.

-1. Once you've created your project, open up your terminal and run: npm i materialize-css@next jquery --save
+1. Once you've created your project, open up your terminal and run:
+`npm i materialize-css jquery --save`

 This installs <a href="http://materializecss.com/" target="_blank">Materailize CSS</a> and <a href="https://jquery.com/" target="_blank">jQuery</a>.